lwmqn/smartobject/README.md

     }
 });

-// Excute the blink Resource on it so.exec('foo_object', 0, 'blink', [ 3, 10 ], function (err, data) {
+// Execute the blink Resource on it so.exec('foo_object', 0, 'blink', [ 3, 10 ], function (err, data) {
     if (!err)
         console.log(data);  // { status: 'ok', led: 3, times: 10 }
 });

-// Excute a Resource that doesn't exist so.exec('foo_object', 0, 'show', [], function (err, data) {
+// Execute a Resource that doesn't exist so.exec('foo_object', 0, 'show', [], function (err, data) {
     if (err) {
         console.log(err);   // Error: 'Resource not found.'